centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```
 Check the reads quality from the output HTMl file of FASTQC.

+Before running RNA-Seq pipeline, we could also check the contamination of the samples.
+We could use **Kraken** to check it.
+In this workshop, we could ignore this step.
 After then we will do trimming after quality control.
 Trimming includes quality trimming and adapter trimming.
 In RNA-Seq, we normally do "gentle" trimming to remove the adapter (not to trim the reads too much).

 Several trimming programs exist: **Trim_galore**, **cutadapt** , **Prinseq**, **Trimmomatic**,etc.
 In this workshop, we will use **Trim_galore** to trim the reads.